Thus I Have Heard

 You can shut your eyes to block a form.
 You can squeeze your nostrils to shut out a smell.
 But sounds are going on all the time.
 [Even if you put your fingers into your hears, you will still hear your own heartbeat, your body breathing in & out!]

 A student asks Bodhidharma, "What is this Mind you keep talking about?"
 His unhesitating response: "You ask.
 That is the Mind in you.
 I answer.
 That is the Mind in me."
 [What a tiresome old man.
-He should have just clapped his hands twice in front of the student's nose & then demanded to know, "Was it your ears or your nostrils that heard those two claps?
+He should have just clapped his hands twice in front of the student's nose & then demanded to know, "Was it your ears or your nostrils that heard the space between those two claps?
 Quick!"]

 Simple!
 Isn't it?
 Yet this clear Mind can seemingly get lost in words & phrases, like water poured into sand.
 Or hung up painfully on them, like a ram poking its horns into a thorn bush.